taddallas/taddallas.github.io/index.md

 We are a group of theory-minded folks who use a combination of laboratory microcosms, applied mathematics, and machine learning to understand ecological systems.
 We love studying ecological networks, macroecology, and infectious disease.

-Please reach out if you are interested in joining the lab here at University of South Carolina.
+**Please reach out if you are interested in joining the lab here at University of South Carolina**.

 More information on lab policies and my mentoring philosophy can be found on the [lab Github](https://github.com/dallasLab).

 Feel free to [contact me](mailto:tad.a.dallas@gmail.com)